 Our tip calculator will calculate the total you need to pay, including a tip of your choosing.
 In cases where there are several people paying their own part of a shared bill, you can choose the number of people and we will split the bill and tip and present the amount each of you needs to pay.

 Most of the time it is convenient for both you and the service personnel to leave a whole banknote and not wait for small change.
-We support several ways of rounding the bill: to the nearest whole dollar (or euro, etc.), to the nearest 5, 10, or 50 dollars.
+The gratuitiy calculator supports several ways of rounding the bill: to the nearest whole dollar (or euro, etc.), to the nearest 5, 10, or 50 dollars.
 More than that, when you need to collect a shared bill from multiple people, it is also convenient to round each party's contribution, so we offer rounding for shared bills and tips as well!

-This tip calculator is great for using in a restaurant, pizza place, coffee house, bar or to tip a taxi, a coat checker, a maid, bellman or porter, valet parking, dealers at table games, and so on.
+This calculator is great for using in a restaurant, pizza place, coffee house, bar or to tip a taxi, a coat checker, a maid, bellman or porter, valet parking, dealers at table games, a masseuse for a massage, and many other businesses.
 You can see a table of suggested tips per occupation below.

 Simple tip formula